 Today, people want to make friends and do business with real people.
-The fact that you can get a two-fer by making a new business and social connection simultaneously at a favorite social networking site makes the life-work merger all but inevitable.
+The fact that you can get a two-fer by making a new business and social connection simultaneously at a favorite social networking site makes work-life merger all but inevitable.

-As founder and CEO of the Indie Business Network, I field email messages and phone calls in astonishing numbers.
-It is not uncommon for a new member to join IBN, and then ask 2 or 3 questions within an hour of membership activation so they can settle in and find their way around.
+As founder and CEO of Indie Business, I field email messages and phone calls in astonishing numbers.
+It is not uncommon for a new member to join Indie Business, and then ask 2 or 3 questions within an hour of membership activation so they can settle in and find their way around.
 I (or one of my team members) always answers these emails, usually on the same day.
 Sometimes, it's easier to call, so I often do that.

 Such was the case last week when a new member with a lot of questions joined IBN.
 After answering about 6 of 7 of her email inquiries within the span of about 48 hours, she emailed this:

 Do you ever take a day off?

 I wrote back, explaining that all my days are days off.
 I don't work.
 I simply set goals and then take steps to achieve them.
 Because I own and manage a business from my home, my business and life goals are often intertwined.